-Updated regularly.
-Provides integrated access to Chemical Abstracts (over 26 million records covering the worldwide chemical literature, including patents), Registry (over 30 million substance records, with chemical structures, names, synonyms, and property data), CASREACT (organic reactions).
-Search by topic, author, chemical identification terms (names, formulas, registry numbers), and chemical structures.
-For more information, visit the SciFinder information Page
+Updated daily.
+Provides integrated access to the Chemical Abstracts suite of databases with millions of bibliographic records covering the worldwide chemical literature, including patents; as well as over 100 million substance records, with chemical structures, names, synonyms, and associated property data; plus millions of searchable organic reactions.
+Search by topic, author, chemical identification terms (names, formulas, Registry Numbers), and chemical structures.
+For more information, visit the SciFinder guide.

 Reaxys includes extensive spectral data for organic and inorganic compounds excerpted from the journal literature.
 It does not contain graphical spectra diagrams.